antonio-foti/arch-cleaner/README.md

 1. The script requires root privileges and should be used with care
 2. Always review the script before running
 3. Consider backing up important data before system maintenance
-4. Some operations (particularly the optional ones) are potentially destructive
+4. Some operations are potentially destructive

 ## Contribution